 Like all the great Hindu epics, Ramayana too has molded all the Hindus’ lifestyles and cultures.
-Among thousands, one such custom which has been an auspicious part of our festivals is the Vivah Panchami which honors the marriage of Lord Rama and Goddess Sita.
+Among thousands, one such custom which has been an auspicious part of our festivals is the Vivah Panchami which honors the marriage anniversary of Lord Rama and Goddess Sita.

 ‘Vivah’ means marriage, and ‘Panchami’ means fifth-day Vivah Panchami is celebrated on the fifth day of the Shukla Paksha during the month of ‘Margashirsha.’

-Ramayana says Sage Vishwamitra approached the emperor of Ayodhya, King Dasharath, asking for protection of the Yajna from the rakshasa.
+Ramayana says Maharishi Vishwamitra approached the emperor of Ayodhya, King Dasharath, asking for protection of the Yajna from the rakshasa.
 With great reluctance, Dasharath sent his children Rama and Lakshmana along with Vishwamitra as per the advice of his Guru Vasishta.

-As mentioned in Ramayana, On the Panchami of ‘Margashira,’ Lord Rama visited the Kingdom of Janaka, Mithila.
+As mentioned in Ramayana, On the Panchami tithi of ‘Margashira,’ Lord Rama visited the Kingdom of Janaka, Mithila.
 King Janak organized a ‘Swayamvar’ ceremony in his kingdom, where he invited powerful kings and princes of various kingdoms.
 His daughter Sita was supposed to choose a groom for herself among them.

 However, the condition for marrying Sita was to lift the Dhanush of Lord Shiva named Pinaka and string it to prove their prowess.
-In doing so, everybody failed even to lift it as the bow was huge and heavy.
+In doing so, everybody failed even to raise it as the bow was huge and heavy.
 Then, upon instructions from Viswamitra, Rama strung the bow successfully and broke it into two pieces during the process.
 Everyone was stunned with awe, and King Janak was highly pleased and overwhelmed.
 As a result, King Janaka married his daughter Janaki (Sita) to Lord Rama.

 During the grand marriage ceremony, the brothers of Rama, namely Bharata, Lakshmana, and Shatrughan, were also married to Mandavi, Urmila, and Shuddhakirti, respectively.

 The entire event is also known as ‘Ram Vivah Utsav’ when the temples are lit brightly with lamps, and the celebrations involve the enactment of the wedding ceremony.
 A grand procession leaves from one temple to another and ends with the wedding ceremony in the evening.
-The idols of Lord Ram and Goddess Sita are adorned with beautiful clothes and jewelry to make them look like bridegroom and bride.
+The idols of Shri Ram and Mata Sita are adorned with beautiful clothes and jewelry to make them look like bridegroom and bride.
 Devotees sing devotional songs in praise of Lord Ram and Devi Sita throughout the day.

 Several stage shows, dramas, and cultural programs are also organized on Vivah Panchami.
 Ramleela, a stage performance that depicts the life of Lord Ram and Devi Sita, is also observed.
 On this day, devotees take a holy bath in the lakes of Mithilanchal (‘Dhanushsagar,’ ‘Gangasagar,’ and ‘Argaza Pond’) as a part of the rituals.

 In Janakpurdham, Nepal, thousands of pilgrims arrive, many from India and other parts of Nepal.
 Special rituals and pujas are held in temples, where the celebrations are observed with great fanfare.
-The celebrations continue for seven days, and devotees observe all the rituals with immense zeal and dedication.
+The celebrations continue for seven days, and devotees observe all the practices with immense zeal and dedication.